Skip to content

 Simple Miami July 4 formula

 Choose one zone and commit to it.
-Add one meal, one primary viewing plan, one rain backup, and one exit strategy.
-That is a much better Miami July 4 than a long itinerary that depends on traffic behaving.
+Add one meal, one primary viewing plan, one rain backup, and one transportation answer.
+That is usually a better Miami July 4 than a plan that tries to touch every famous neighborhood in one night.